djl004/YouSeeHousing/README.md

 Current progress:
 The app is able to help user to find their ideal off campus living space.
 The application allow you to favorite the apartment that you like and to compare with another apartment.
 It also have filter options that allow the user to match their expectation on certain element they have on their living space.

+For the purposes of grading, pull from the master branch.

 Account with empty information: This will be made when running through the test use cases.